rohankotanu/mybots/README.md

 # Demo

 Some example creatures can be seen in the YouTube video [here](https://youtu.be/aakqaf5leJk).
+Because we were more interested in the bodies we could create, these simulation were only run for 2 generations with a population size of 2.

 <br/>